Claims Kit

 Penalties for Late Reporting 34A-2-407

-An employer or insurance carrier who refuses or neglects to make or file a report as required is subject to a civil assessment imposed by the division.
-This may not exceed 500.00.
+An employer or insurance carrier who refuses or neglects to make or file a required report related to injury may be subject to a civil assessment imposed by the Division.
+This may not exceed $500.

-An employer or carrier is not subject to the civil assessment if the employer/carrier submits the report later than required and the division finds that the employer/carrier has shown good cause for submitting the report later than required.
+An employer or carrier is not subject to the civil assessment if the they submitted the report later than required and the Division finds that the employer or carrier has shown good cause for the delay.

 Posting Requirements 34A-2-204